Safety Profile

 At the first sign of CRS, immediately evaluate the patient for hospitalization and institute treatment with supportive care, tocilizumab, and/or corticosteroids as indicated1

-In the ELIANA trial: to manage CRS, 10 (16%) patients received 2 doses of tocilizumab and 3 (5%) patients received 3 doses of tocilizumab.1
+In the ELIANA trial: To manage CRS, 10 (16%) patients received 2 doses of tocilizumab and 3 (5%) patients received 3 doses of tocilizumab.1

 ALL, acute lymphoblastic leukemia; DLBCL, diffuse large B-cell lymphoma; USPI, United States Prescribing Information.